catarinaacsilva/go-challenges/README.md

 3. **Prime factors**: What is the largest prime factor of the number 600851475143 ?

-4. **Palindrome Largest**: Find the largest palindrome made from the product of two 3-digit numbers.
+4. **Palindrome largest**: Find the largest palindrome made from the product of two 3-digit numbers.

+5. **Smallest multiple**: What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

 ## Authors